 Claire Waters, University of California, Davis.

-Date Published | 15 Jul 2024 |
+Date Published15 Jul 2024

-The Broadview Anthology of British Literature"an exciting achievement it sets a new standard by which all other anthologies of British literature will now have to be measured." - Graham Hammill, SUNY Buffalo
+"an exciting achievement it sets a new standard by which all other anthologies of British literature will now have to be measured." - Graham Hammill, SUNY Buffalo

 "After twenty years of teaching British literature from the Norton anthologies, I'm ready to switch to the Broadview.
 The introductions to each period are key to teaching a survey course, and those in the Broadview seem to me to be both more accessible to students and more detailed in their portraits of each era than are those of the Norton.
 And Broadview's selection of authors and texts includes everything I like to teach from the Norton, plus a good deal else that's of real interest." - Neil R. Davison, Oregon State University